Login

 Vaud and Nidwalden prescribe a cantonal fire insurance policy.
 In the cantons of Fribourg and Jura, you are free to choose the insurer.

-Other insurable risks are also voluntary in the four cantons mentioned.
+Other insurable risks are also voluntary.
 This includes water damage and theft.

-The deductible is set by law for fire and natural hazards.
+The excess is set by law for fire and natural hazards.
 It is 500 francs per insured event.

 This article was first published on 19.01.2021